Greenwood, Washington

 Greenwood is an unincorporated community in Whatcom County, in the U.S. state of Washington.

 History

 A post office called Greenwood was in operation from 1901 until 1902.
 The community was named for a grove of evergreen near the original town site.

+Geography

+The commercial center of the community is at the intersection of Greenwood Ave.
+N. and N. 85th St.

+Events

+Since 1993, on the last Saturday of June, the community has annually sponsored the Greenwood Car Show.
+The Greenwood Seafair Parade is also annually held in the community on the fourth Wednesday of July.